derBroBro/TerraDepot/readme.md

 - If you want to do it right, you have to handle two AWS credentials which the same time (for tf and the backend)

 ## Idea behind this approach
+The idea is to make it us easy as possible to use remote beackends.
+At the same time a normal level of security should be keeped.
-You set up the backend ONCE for your organization.
+To achive this this project has just to be set up ONCE for your organization.
 Afterward, everyone can set up the backend for terraform by his own.
 By to so, a new uniqe ID will be created which can be used.
 Currently the ID is an random alpha numerical key.
 All data is persisted in one bucket incl. versioning.

 To use it an HTTP endpoint is provided which you can add to your terraform project.
 Behind all data (tfstate and config) is stored in a bucket in a folder named after the project id.

+# DEMO
+A demo installation can be found [here](https://terraform.exoit.de/project/new?key=r3pl4c3m3).

 # Setup
 ## Deploy the server-side